Harsh-B-Patel/HelpDeskApp/README.md

 # EECS4481

-kali instalation:
+Instructions to run the application on kali:

-needs to have node installed (by default it was installed in my kali) check by "node -v"
+This application needs to have node installed (by default it is installed in kali), Node Js status can be check by running by "node -v".

 run "npm install" in the directory with package.json